ihbrune/Anti-DoS-Valve/README.md

   * Previously registered IP address: 123.0.0.2
     * Number of requests in this slot so far: 1
     * Number of retained requests from previous slots: 3
   * …
 * Previous slot: 12:02:00 to 12:02:59
   * ...
 * …

-The maximum number of allowed requests per slot per IP address or subnet is compared with the number of current requests plus the number of requests taken from previous slots.
-If this sum is above the limit, the access for the remaining duration of this slot is blocked.
-If an IP address or subnet is blocked, all its accesses are answered with the HTTP status code 429 (Too Many Requests) by default (or the status code configured via `httpStatusCode`, e.g. 403 Forbidden for legacy behavior).
+The maximum number of allowed requests per slot for an IP address or subnet is compared against the sum of current requests plus the retained requests from previous slots.
+If this sum exceeds the limit, access is blocked for the remainder of the current slot.
+When an IP address or subnet is blocked, all of its requests are answered with HTTP status code 429 (Too Many Requests) by default (or the status code configured via `httpStatusCode`, e.g. 403 Forbidden for legacy behavior).

-# Experiences so far
+# Production Experience

-In its first version (2016) the valve was developed for the protection of a Tomcat server farm, which processes more than 1,000,000 requests per day.
-Here the valve had been in use for several months before the code was published on Github.
-During this time, it has demonstrated its stability, and has successfully limited the impact of DoS attacks by single or small groups of attacking servers.
+In its first version (2016), the valve was developed to protect a Tomcat server farm processing more than 1,000,000 requests per day.
+The valve was in production use there for several months before the code was published on GitHub.
+During this time, it demonstrated its stability and successfully mitigated DoS attacks from individual servers and small botnets.

-In the following years the valve helped to protect the same servers in situations with more then 50% of all requests had to be blocked and malicious peak loads of thousands of requests per second had to be dealt with.
-The valves implementation proved to be lightweight and fast enough to keep the servers floating and serving normal requests without interruption.
+In subsequent years, the valve helped protect the same servers in situations where more than 50% of all incoming requests had to be blocked and malicious peak loads reached thousands of requests per second.
+The valve's implementation proved lightweight and fast enough to keep the servers afloat and serving legitimate traffic without interruption.

-In 2026 new kinds of loads from AI-crawlers, stemming in part from residential proxy networks, overwhelmed the valve because of the sheer amount of unique IP addresses the crawlers could use.
-The valve had to be re-engineered to include features for subnet aggregation to deal with these new threats.
+In 2026, new traffic patterns from AI crawlers—partly routed through residential proxy networks—overwhelmed the valve due to the sheer volume of unique IP addresses used.
+The valve was subsequently re-engineered to include subnet aggregation to counter these threats effectively.

-# Commissioning
+# Installation and Setup

-These are the steps to activate the valve:
+Here are the steps to set up and activate the valve:

-1. Clone the project from Github and build the JAR with Maven `mvn install`
+1. Clone the project from GitHub and build the JAR with Maven: `mvn package` (or `mvn install`)
 2. Make the JAR available in Tomcat.
-Copy it for example into the same directory where your JDBC drivers are, which is probably `<CATALINA_HOME>/lib/`
+For example, copy it into `<CATALINA_HOME>/lib/` (alongside your JDBC drivers).
-3. In the `server.xml`, the valve must be configured inside the corresponding HOST element (see the example below)
+3. In `server.xml`, configure the valve inside the appropriate `<Host>` element (see example below).
-4. Logging should be enabled so that at least messages about blocked accesses are logged (this is already the case in the standard configuration)
+4. Ensure logging is enabled so that blocked requests are logged (this is already enabled in the default configuration).

-The valve is active now!
+The valve is now active!

-A test of the function can be carried out on a non-existent URL, to avoid any influence on the real applications.
-For the test, you set very low thresholds, and then performs quick reloads on the test address directly in the web browser until the valve blocks your requests.
-This sample configuration can be used for such a test:
+You can test its functionality using a non-existent URL to avoid impacting real applications.
+For testing, configure very low thresholds and trigger rapid reloads in your browser until the valve blocks your requests.
+The following sample configuration can be used for such a test:

         <Valve className="org.henbru.antidos.AntiDoSValve"
                 monitorName="TEST VALVE"